Olda-Hal/MarketLang/docs.md

 # Instructions (operations)
 there are three types of instructions: free, variable and payed. free instructions are free to use and do not require any payment. variable instructions are used to work with variables and require you to rent a variable before you can use it. payed instructions are payed and require you to buy them before you can use them. you may use the `price` operation to get the price of an operation and the `buy` operation to buy it.

+# Syntax
+mlang has a symple syntax. every line of code is a single instruction. every instruction is separated by a new line. every keyword and values is separated by a space. every operation has a specific syntax that you have to follow. every operation has a specific number of arguments that you have to provide.
+All the operations are case insensitive.

 ## Free operations
 these operations are free to use and do not require any payment